calvin-quint/AzureAD_MembershipCopy/readme.md

 ## How to Use

-1. Run PowerShell as an administrator.
+1. Run PowerShell as an administrator, if the required modules are not installed.
 2. Navigate to the directory where the script is located.
 3. Run the script using the command: `.\AzureAD_MembershipCopy.ps1`